Political Rifts and Conservation Consequences

 These two competing agendas led to a series of decisions by the Wildlife Division that, while making sense to them, alienated the relationship with the Parks authority.
 The Parks Authority maintained that the leading contribution to the decline of Kakapo was, at least in part, due to Chamois, which they were focusing heavily on controlling.
 The decision of the Wildlife service to override them and focus on translocating Kakapo to offshore islands seems to have caused friction, though not so much by the decision to shift Kakapo but by the underlying implication that the Authority had not focused its resources in the right direction.

-Though at this stage the two departments still worked well together, the Fauna Advisory Committee had recommended the initial transfer.
+At this stage the two departments still worked reasonably well together.
+The Fauna Advisory Committee had recommended the initial transfer.
 The botany division had identified Maud as having most of the plant species necessary to feed Kakapo, and the ministry of works had been involved in the restoration of the island.
-The crown had purchased the entirety of the island in 1975, and best of all, it was rat-free.
-The fact that it had been fully prepared for them at minimal cost by volunteers, charitable organizations, and other departments seems to have been a considerable draw card to a department struggling with funding.
+The Crown had purchased the entirety of the island in 1975, and best of all, it was rat-free.
+The fact that it had been fully prepared for them at minimal cost by volunteers, charitable organisations, and other departments seems to have been a considerable draw card to a department struggling with funding.

 Yet Maud suffered from droughts, had just sixteen hectares of native bush remaining, and was within swimming distance of stoats from the mainland.
-The Parks authority was one of several departments that questioned if the island was suitable for Kakapo and if they could thrive or even breed on the island.
-Yet they were overruled by the Wildlife Division, who pushed ahead to translocate birds despite the fact that stock remained on the island.
+The Parks Authority was one of several departments that questioned if the island was suitable for Kakapo and if they could thrive or even breed on the island.
+Yet they were overruled by the Wildlife Division, who pushed ahead to translocate birds despite livestock remaining on the island.

 Maud Island in the Marlborough Sounds which had been heavily modified for farming.